-This second Doctor Strange reprint volume, begins with the final Steve Ditko issues from 1966, before a roster of ever-changing writers and artists.
+This second Doctor Strange Masterworks, begins with the final Steve Ditko issues from 1966, before a roster of ever-changing writers and artists.

 The Mordo/Dormammu story arc continues into this volume.
-This was a highpoint of 1960s Marvel, and arguably their first graphic novel.
-It ends here somewhat abruptly, and unsatisfyingly on Ditko’s last story for the series (sample left).
-This may have been a deliberate ‘scorched earth’ tactic like a retreating army.
+This highpoint of 1960s Marvel is arguably their first graphic novel, but ends somewhat abruptly, and unsatisfyingly on Ditko’s last story (sample left).
 He had reportedly been unhappy for some time, refusing to even speak to editor/scripter Stan Lee.
 Yet his departure appears sudden even so.

 Ditko’s artwork was the main selling point – his visualisations of the magical worlds and effects were groundbreaking, so it must have been a blow to lose him, even more on Strange than the top-selling Spider-Man.
 The title wouldn’t approach the same heights for some years. but Lee as editor made a decent try.
 Replacement artist Bill Everett was a good choice, being closer to the grace and quirkiness of Ditko, than, say, the monumental action of Jack Kirby.
 His work here is well composed with a stylish cleanness, and the magical effects almost pass for Ditko.

 The first half of the 1960s had seen Lee launch a number of successful titles.
 However, by 1966, when the content of this volume begins, he couldn’t sustain scripting them all.
-Credits jump back and forth between Lee and protegés Dennis (Denny) O’Neill, and Roy Thomas, before falling to other, now forgotten, writers.
+Credits jump back and forth between Lee and protegés Dennis (Denny) O’Neil, and Roy Thomas, before falling to other, now forgotten, writers.

-After a redundant recap of the Dormammu story, O’Neill introduces Kaluu.
+After a redundant recap of the Dormammu story, O’Neil introduces Kaluu.
 He and Strange’s mentor the Ancient One were youthful friends, learning magic together, before a divergence of views brought them into conflict.
 It nicely mirrors the Strange/Mordo back-story.
 What doesn’t convince is that the recklessly ambitious Kaluu would hide in another dimension, only returning to settle old scores when his old ‘frenemy’ is in his frail dotage.